 - Get the Adrenaline Pumping with Canada’s Longest Zipline ✓

 Not for the faint of heart!
 Fly like a bird as you zip through BC’s backcountry with Superfly Ziplines.
-At 600 feet in the air and reaching speeds of up to 100km/hr, this is one adventure you’ll never forget!
+At 600 feet in the air and reaching speeds of up to 100 kilometres per hour, this is one adventure you’ll never forget!

 - Go for a Soak with a View